Develop, execute, and manage Microsoft Fabric notebooks

 Fabric notebooks provide code snippets that help you easily write commonly used code patterns, like:

-• Reading data as a Spark DataFrame
+• Reading data as an Apache Spark DataFrame

 • Drawing charts with Matplotlib